 Cognitive dissonance is a psychological term for the kind of psychological stress that happens when a person is faced with a situation that doesn't conform to their worldview.
 It's not surprising then that informing someone about their bias would cause cognitive dissonance, and the more biased they are, the greater their stress.

 The first reaction to resolving cognitive dissonance tends to be the fight or flight response.
 In other words, we'll either attempt to defend our position or remove ourselves from the situation.
 Avoiding the situation can be effective, but if the situation isn't one that can be avoided, then defending one's position is generally the default behavior.

 But not everyone chooses to fight when backed into a corner.
 There's also a less used option, and that is to conform to the expectations dictated by the situation.
 Conforming can diffuse the immediate external situation, but if one's internal viewpoint conflicts with the external cause, there will still be internal discontent.

 The ideal solution to the problem of cognitive dissonance is to recognize the truth of the situation and adapt so that there's no longer any conflict between one's views and the situation.
-But that's often easier said than done, especially when the opposing sides are convinced that it's the other side that doesn't recognize the truth.
+But that's often easier said than done, especially when the opposing sides are convinced the other side is wrong or doesn't recognize the truth.

-Worse yet, some people prefer reduce their dissonance by having it their way regardless of the truth, and if it's easier to get that with violence than with reason, then someone is likely to get hurt.
-Major wars have broken out over differences in ideologies and there's a lot of ideology embedded in monogamous tradition.TOP
+Worse yet, if it's easier or more profitable to eliminate the dissonance with violence than with reason, then someone is likely to get hurt.
+Major wars have broken out over differences in ideologies, and there's a lot of ideology embedded in monogamous tradition.TOP

 Monogamous socialization and social conditioning stems from ideology about how romantic relationships should work according to the institutions that have historically endorsed and promoted it.
 The most prominent of those institutions have been the church, state, and media.